kristianwiklund/RFLinkGateway/readme.md

 - `rflink/Oregon Rain2/2a19/R/BAT OK`

+The whole message can also be sent on its own topic in addition to the previous behavior:

+- `rflink/Oregon Rain2/2a19/R/message 20;83;Oregon Rain2;ID=2a19;RAIN=002a;RAINTOT=0054;BAT=OK;`

+Or a JSON formated output can also be used.
+In this particular case, there is only one message sent to a single topic, but with a more convenient format:

+- `rflink/Oregon Rain2/2a19/R/message {"RAIN": "002a", "RAINTOT": "0054", "BAT": "OK"}`

-Every message received on particular MQTT topic is translated to RFLink Gateway and sent to 433 MHz.
+Every message received on particular MQTT topics is transmitted to RFLink Gateway and sent to the right 433 MHz device.

 Configuration
 ----------------------